JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 ## Sadiq gives Grosvenor a second chance

-We [blogged](http://35percent.org/2018-09-25-grosvenor-taking-the-biscuit-factory/) back in 2018 about Bermondsey's biscuit factory redevelopment.
+We [blogged](http://35percent.org/2018-09-25-grosvenor-taking-the-biscuit-factory/) back in 2018 about the redevelopment Bermondseys biscuit factory and adjoining college campus site.

-Grovesnor Estate, headed by Hugh Grosvenor the 7th Duke of Westminster, London's [largest landowner](https://whoownsengland.org/2017/10/28/who-owns-central-london/) and the world's richest man under 30 (worth over £10bn), proposed 1,343 new homes, none of which were social rent.
-The site is next door to two Bermondsey wards with some of the deprived neighourhoods in the country and the complete lack of any social housing was too much for both local councillors and Southwark's planning committee, who rejected the scheme, early last year.
+Grovesnor Estate, headed by Hugh Grosvenor the 7th Duke of Westminster, London's [largest landowner](https://whoownsengland.org/2017/10/28/who-owns-central-london/) and the world's richest man under 30 (worth over £10bn), proposed 1,343 new homes, none of which were to be social rent.
+The site is next door to two Bermondsey wards with some of the deprived neighourhoods in the country and the complete lack of any social housing was too much for both local councillors and Southwark's planning committee, who early last year rejected the scheme.

 ![](http://35percent.org/img/biscuitfactory7.png)

-However, Mayor Sadiq Khan overrode Southwark's decision by 'calling it in', citing Southwark's failure to meet housing targets and now looks set to approve the scheme on 21st February.
+However, Mayor Sadiq Khan overrode Southwark's decision by 'calling it in', citing Southwark's [failure to meet its affordable housing targets](https://www.london.gov.uk/sites/default/files/public%3A//public%3A//PAWS/media_id_458537///biscuit_factory_final_decision.pdf), and now he now looks set to approve the scheme, after a [public hearing](https://www.london.gov.uk/what-we-do/planning/planning-applications-and-decisions/public-hearings/former-biscuit-factory-public-hearing-0) at City Hall on the 21st February.

 The scheme has been altered by the Mayor with an overall increase in the number of homes to 1,548 and the introduction of 140 pseudo social rented homes. - social rent equivalent;3 year tenancy; rent?
 FOI, our estimate from viability assessment - GLA won't say, wait until s106 is approved (consultation conducted on this basis).
 Covenant length?